Showing posts with label Mileage Club. Show all posts

 Monday, July 6, 2020

 The solution to this problem is not new but requires planning, purpose, and some discipline.
-Successful students cultivate some or all of the habits that almost all successful people have: THEY EXERCISE, READ, SHOW UP (ATTENDANCE), AND EAT HEALTHY FOODS.
+Successful students cultivate some or all of the habits that almost all successful people have: They exercise, read, show up (attendance), and eat healthily.
 The more habits students cultivate from this list, the more successful they will be.

 A proven way to help create such “successful habits” is to create goals and then reward students when they attain the desired behavior.
 Teachers across the country find this works very well, and research bears this out.